THS-International/website/src/markdown-pages/faq.md

           event@thsint.se>) (**DO NOT** contact this one if you don’t receive an email about an event)
         title: How can I contact you?
-      - description: >-
-          Usually one or two days before the event you will receive an e-mail from us.
-This one is sent to the e-mail address you used in our signup system.
-Please check your spam folder as well, sometimes it goes in there.
-        title: How do I receive information about an event I signed up for?
-      - description: >-
-          Usually one or two days before the event you will receive an e-mail from us.
-This one is sent to the e-mail address you used in our signup system.
-Please check your spam folder as well, sometimes it goes in there.
-If you really can’t find it, contact us.
-        title: >-
-          I didn’t receive an e-mail about an event I signed up for.
-What do I do?
-      - description: >-
-          Your Buddy will get in contact with you a few weeks before the Reception!
-        title: When do I get my Buddy?
   - category: Registration Issues
     questions:
       - description: >-